JoyfulReaper/HappyDiscard/README.md

 }
 ```

-The two events for one discard session share the same Mission Control correlation ID.
+The two TCP events for one discard session share the same Mission Control correlation ID.

+### UDP Telemetry

+`happydiscard.udp.started` reports UDP listener startup and includes:

+* `listenEndpoint`
+* `maxDatagramBytes`

+`happydiscard.udp.datagram.discarded` reports a successfully discarded datagram and includes:

+* `remote`
+* `bytesDiscarded`

+`happydiscard.udp.datagram.dropped` reports a datagram rejected by the configured policy and includes:

+* `remote`
+* `bytesReceived`
+* `reason`

+The current drop reason is:

+* `oversized`

+`happydiscard.udp.stopped` reports UDP listener shutdown and includes:

+* `listenEndpoint`
+* `datagramsReceived`
+* `datagramsDiscarded`
+* `datagramsDropped`
+* `bytesDiscarded`
+* `durationMilliseconds`

+Datagram payload content is never included in Mission Control telemetry.

+UDP startup and per-datagram telemetry are best-effort and do not block the datagram receive loop.
+Slow or unavailable Mission Control publishing therefore does not prevent subsequent UDP datagrams from being discarded.

+The final `happydiscard.udp.stopped` event is given a bounded opportunity to publish during shutdown.

 ## Docker